Robinator9002/ModelAssetLoader/README.md

     Secure & Robust: Built with a security-first mindset.
 Downloads are atomic (no corrupted files) and path resolution is locked to your base directory.

-🔭 The Vision: Our Roadmap
+🔭 The Vision: My Roadmap

 M.A.L. is more than just a downloader.
-It's aiming to be the central hub for your entire local AI ecosystem.
-Here's where we're headed:
+My goal is for it to be the central hub for your entire local AI ecosystem.
+Here's where I'm headed:
 Phase 1: Polish the Core (Now Underway)

     [x] Re-implement advanced search sorting and filtering.